dannyYassine/DYERipple/README.md

 Thats it!
 The ripple will animate, expanding while fading out, and will remove itself from its superview.

-# Using a Timer to create a subtle effect of the water droplets
+# Using a Timer to create a subtle effect of water droplets

     self.rippleTimer = NSTimer.scheduledTimerWithTimeInterval(0.5, target: self, selector: "addMiddleRipple:", userInfo: nil, repeats: true)